Generic selectors

 One of her more interesting pictures was of the weekend house of Fr.
 Alois Riedmann.
 In front of his house was the Nazi flag with the swastika.
 Robert explained that during the reign of the Third Reich everyone, including teachers and religious leaders, had to display the flag to show their allegiance to Hitler — or they would face imprisonment or death.
 Thus he had the flag flying not so proudly in front of the house.
 Fr.
 Alois wrote three and a half books on Catholic themes.
 The last one was finished after his death by a colleague.
 He is also a professor and a doctor (PhD.).
 So he could actually go by the name Prof. Dr. Fr.
 Alois Riedmann.

 Magdalena Schraut Riedmann was born to Joseph and Margaretha (Deissenberger) Schraut.
 She was born in a house called Neumuehle (new mill), a short distance outside of Stetten.
 We are guessing the mill was built in 1615.
 Her family purchased the mill in 1826.
-The purpose of the mill was for producing flour for the family’s baking business.
+The purpose of the mill was to produce flour for the family’s baking business.
 One member of the Schraut family, Ludwig, still lives in Stetten.
 They are still bakers by trade.
 The ancestry of the Schraut family is going to be hard to trace as one of the church’s books of records is missing, and other books were destroyed in a fire.

 Ancestral Riedmann Home ca. 2014 – Stetten, Germany